EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 	# Allow Host 1 and 2 (*IQN of iSCSI Initiator*) to scan the iSCSI target

-	targetcli /iscsi/iqn.1996-10.com.ecx/tpg1/acls create $IQN1
+	targetcli /iscsi/iqn.1996-10.com.ecx/tpg1/acls create $Host1IQN
-	targetcli /iscsi/iqn.1996-10.com.ecx/tpg1/acls create $IQN2
+	targetcli /iscsi/iqn.1996-10.com.ecx/tpg1/acls create $Host2IQN

 	# Save the configuration
 	targetcli saveconfig
 	```

-	You can check IQN on **iSCSI Initiator** Configuration tab on each host server.
+	\*You can get the IQN from the **iSCSI Initiator**'s Configuration tab on each host server.
-1. Move a failover group to EC-VM2 and configure as same.
+1. Move the failover group to EC-VM2 and configure the same as EC-VM1.
-1. Move a failover group to EC-VM1
+1. Move the failover group back to EC-VM1.

 ----

 ### Connecting to iSCSI target from host servers

-1. Open **iSCSI Initiator**
+1. Open the **iSCSI Initiator** on each host server.
-1. In **Targets** tab, type the floating IP address and click **Quick Connect**
+1. In the **Targets** tab, type the floating IP address and click **Quick Connect**.
-1. Select the target and click **Connect**
+1. Select the target and click **Connect**.

-This disk will be configured as WSFC cluster shared volume from next steps.
+This disk will be configured as a WSFC cluster shared volume in the next steps.

 ----

 ### Configuring CSV

-1. Open **Disk Management** on either host server
+1. Open **Disk Management** on either host server.
-1. Configure the disk as NTFS
+1. Bring the new disk online, initialize it, and format it as NTFS.
-1. Open **Disk Management** on another host server, and make it online.
+1. Open **Disk Management** on the other host server, and bring the new disk online.
-1. Open **Failover Cluster Manager**
+1. Open **Failover Cluster Manager**.
-1. In **Disks** page, add the disk and set it as cluster shared volume.
+1. In **Storage > Disks** page, Add the disk and then *Add to Cluster Shared Volumes*.

 ----